opencog/atomspace/README.md

   stackframe, or a Kripke frame: the graph state, at this moment.
 By storing frames, it is possible to revert to earlier graph state.
 It is possible to compare different branches and to explore different rewrite histories starting from the same base graph.
-Branches may be merged.
+Different branches may be merged, forming a set-union of thier contents.
 This is useful for inference and learning algos, which explore long chains of large, complex graph rewrites.

 ### What it Isn't